stennety/mywebsite/_drafts/2022-04-03-so-youve-been-asked-to-do-some-testing.md

 You may be asking by now, [what do tests look like](https://www.ministryoftesting.com/dojo/lessons/what-do-tests-look-like)?
 And the answer, of course, is it depends.

-There are many different types of tests, the mainly fit into two basic catagories:
+There are many different types of tests, the mainly fit into two basic categories:

 * Checks for what we know to expect
 * Investigations to learn